Love smooth houmous? This is the houmous recipe you have been waiting for!

 Dealing with the packaging from the houmous recipe ingredients

 Put the tin the chickpeas came in, in the recycling.
 Alternatively you could use it for something e.g. as a pencil tin, or a plant pot.
-If you use it as a plant pot, put something underneath it to protect the surface it is on from rust stains.
+Metal tins can leave rust marks on surfaces.
+So if you use it as a plant pot, put something underneath it to protect the surface.

 Try to source loose lemons and garlic so that there isn’t any packaging.
 You could even grow your own garlic for next time if you have outside space.